 Tip: Make sure to taste the seasoning levels of the sauce BEFORE adding the raw salmon.
 You’ll likely need more Maldon salt than the recipe calls for.

-I used a fillet of keto salmon for this dish.
+I used a fillet of salmon for this dish.
 And because it was wild, I also needed to remove the pin bones and skin, so it took a little longer than a store-bought salmon.
-Best to check for pin bones in store-bought as well.
-I do a bit of Middle Eastern cooking, so I usually have a jar of Mina's brand mild and spicy harissa in the fridge.
-For this recipe, I used the mild one plus a sweet paprika, as I was unsure how the spice level might end up.
+I do a bit of Middle Eastern cooking, so I usually have a jar of Mina’s brand mild and spicy harissa in the fridge.
+For this recipe, I used the mild one plus sweet paprika, as I was unsure how the spice level might end up.

 It took a while to get the oven up to a high temp and then placed the fish on the top shelf to give it the most heat.
 I checked it after 5 minutes and kept it in for 9 minutes overall.
 That was probably a minute too long.